microsoft/WhatTheHack/999-SAPonAzure/Student/03-SAP-Security.md

 1. Enabled Security Ceneter, Azure defender for the Azure subscription.
 2. Check security vulnerabilites, network map, download compliance reports.
-3. Improve security KPI by atleast 5 pts.
+3. **For your OpenHack Resource Group Only** Improve security KPI by at least 5 pts.
 4. Setup Azure Sentinel workspace for SAP, configure SAP system for Sentinel integrations.